Our Role in Curbing this Devastation

 The University of Utah School of Medicine Continuing Medical Education Office (UUCME) meets ACCME Standards for Integrity and Independence expectations regarding the identification and mitigation of relevant financial relationships with ACCME-defined ineligible companies.
 Everyone in control of content, including all speakers and planners, must disclose financial relationships in any amount within the past 24 months and any relevant financial relationships must be mitigated prior to the activity start.

-Neither the speaker(s), planner(s), nor anyone in control of content for this enduring activity have any financial relationship with commercial products or services discussed today the exception of Marcela Smid, who is a scientific advisor for Gilead Science Inc, and Scott Junkins, who is a one-time consultant/Advisory Board for Roche.
+Neither the speaker(s), planner(s), nor anyone in control of content for this enduring activity have any financial relationship with commercial products or services discussed today the exception of Marcela Smid, who is a PI/research grant from Gilead Science Inc, a consultant for Organon and Rhia Ventures and Scott Junkins, single session Advisory Board for Roche/Genentech.
 All relevant financial relationships have been mitigated.

 MOC Part II